Herkata/spaceship_titanic/README.md

 The notebook also contains code for building a set of machine learning models to predict the target variable `Transported`.

-After tuning the hyperparameters, the best performing models are selected for making predictions on the test data using a voting classifier.
+After tuning the hyperparameters for the initialized models, the best performing models are selected for making predictions on the test data using a voting classifier.

-I also added an AutoML model using the `TPOT` library to see if it can find a better model than the ones I manually created, and included it in the final ensemble.
+I also added an AutoML model using the `TPOT` library to see if it can find a better model than the ones I manually created, and included it in the final ensemble a version with my preprocessed data pipeline and also a version 'let loose' on the raw data, to see if it discovers other methods and feature selection than I did by hand.

+### Model Selection

+I used multiple types of models, the best performing ones were:
+- LightGBM
+- Random Forest
+- SVC

 ## Results

-The final ensemble model achieved an accuracy of 0.80173 on the test data.
+The final ensemble model achieved an accuracy of 0.80173 on the provided test data.

 ## Leaderboard